ghc/ghc/docs/users_guide/runtime_control.rst

 .. rts-flag::  -DC  DEBUG: compact

-    Debug messages will be sent to the binary event log file instead of stdout if the :rts-flag:`-l` option is added.
+    Debug messages will be sent to the binary event log file instead of stdout if the :rts-flag:`-l ⟨flags⟩` option is added.
 This might be useful for reducing the overhead of debug tracing.

     To figure out what exactly they do, the least bad way is to grep the rts/ directory in the ghc code for macros like ``DEBUG(scheduler`` or ``DEBUG_scheduler``.